COVID 19 and the MCAT Exam

 - MCAT Registration for 2021 will open for January and March test dates on November 10 at noon (ET).
 Please visit our registration and scheduling page for more information and the full 2021 testing year calendar.

 - Please read an important letter from AAMC President and CEO, David J. Skorton, MD, AAMC Board of Directors Chair, Joseph E. Kerschner, MD, that addresses the continuation of the MCAT exam during the ongoing pandemic.

 SUPPORTING STUDENTS DURING COVID-19

 The AAMC is committed to supporting examinees throughout the MCAT testing and application process.

-- We have waived all MCAT rescheduling fees so you can adjust your test date to accommodate your preparation and health and safety needs.
-See FAQs on Cancellations and Rescheduling.
+- We will waive all MCAT rescheduling fees so you can adjust your test date to accommodate your preparation and health and safety needs.
+Please see FAQs on Registration and Scheduling.